 Does peeing in the pool turn the water blue?

-Many people seem to believe that, particularly in public pools, a chemical is in the water which will turn blue or some other color to show that a person is urinating.
+Many people seem to believe that, particularly in public swimming pools, a chemical is put in the pool water which will turn blue or some other color to show that a person is in the pool peeing.

 How can you prevent kids peeing in the pool